How to Become an Ocean Guardian School

 - Ocean Literacy Principles: At least one (preferably more) Ocean Literacy Principle(s) must be integrated into your Ocean Guardian school project during your activities or classroom lessons.
 Learn more about ocean literacy.

-- School Outreach: Outreach activities within your school must include a Project Introduction Presentation to inform your school community about your Ocean Guardian School grant project.
+- SCHOOL OUTREACH: Outreach activities within your school must include a Project Introduction Presentation that informs your school community about your Ocean Guardian School grant project.
 In addition, at the end of the year, students who were involved in the project will present a Project Wrap-up to their school community, communicating some aspect of their Ocean Guardian work.
 This year-end presentation can take on a variety of forms including videos, readings, art work, songs, plays, poems, or school announcements.

-Community Outreach: Your Ocean Guardian School project must include some element of community outreach led by a group of students who are/were involved in the project.
+COMMUNITY OUTREACH: Your Ocean Guardian School project must include an element of community outreach led by a group of students who are involved in the project.
 Examples of community outreach include STUDENT presentations to Parent-Teachers Association, School Board, City Council, and to other schools, STUDENT presentations/participation in local community festivals/fairs/events, STUDENT written letters to local papers, political representatives, business leaders, Rotary Clubs, etc.

 - FINAL REPORT: A final project and budget report is required at the end of your project period.
 Instructions on how to complete this online report will be sent out at the beginning of your project period.